oneananda/asp_dot_net_core_projects/README.md

 This project demonstrates how to implement a Multi-Tenant Architecture in an ASP.NET MVC application.
 It focuses on designing scalable applications that serve multiple tenants (clients) while maintaining data isolation and configuration flexibility.

 ---

+### 042_AddSingleton_Deep_Dive

+A comprehensive exploration of the AddSingleton service lifetime in ASP.NET Core.
+This project dissects scenarios where singleton lifetimes are most effective, highlighting how dependencies are managed per request.

+---